GuisandeGolfer/automate_organization/README.md

 5. Lastly, we instaniate our `observer` object from the `watchdog` module
     - the object needs a `PATH` to watch for changes, an `event_handler` to use to handle those changes in path
     - and whether you want it to recursively check the `path` that is given.
+---

+### FAQ

+Q: What about if I am using a Windows machine?
+        > then the script will automatically detect your OS and change your folder format to match a Windows operating system :)

+Q: What about if I am using a Windows machine?
+        > then the script will automatically detect your OS and change your folder format to match a Windows operating system :):

+Q: What about if I am using a Windows machine?
+        > then the script will automatically detect your OS and change your folder format to match a Windows operating system :):

+Q: What about if I am using a Windows machine?
+        > then the script will automatically detect your OS and change your folder format to match a Windows operating system :):